 In this article, we’ll take a look at how compliance issues might impact your agency and your clients.
 We’ll also delve into some steps you can take to protect yourself from litigation, using advanced digital tools.
 If you’re ready, let’s jump right in!

-What We Know About Online Accessibility Laws (And Why It Matters to Your Agency)
+What We Know About ADA Compliance and Online Accessibility Laws

 In the absence of clarity, it’s sometimes easier to just do what you think is right.
 When it comes to ADA compliance, however, that’s not a strategy we recommend.
 While the law is still somewhat unclear about what is considered a ‘public space’, there is precedent to consider.